 Paying users zone.
-Data is covered by .
+Data is hidden behind: .

-Get to Walt Disney Co. for $19.99, or
+Get 1-month access to Walt Disney Co. for $19.99, or

-get to entire website for at least 3 months from $49.99.
+get full access to the entire website for at least 3 months from $49.99.

-The cash flow statement provides information about a company’s cash receipts and cash payments during an accounting period, showing how these cash flaws link the ending cash balance to the beginning balance shown on the company’s statement of financial position.
+The cash flow statement provides information about a company’s cash receipts and cash payments during an accounting period, showing how these cash flows link the ending cash balance to the beginning balance shown on the company’s balance sheet.

 The cash flow statement consists of three parts: cash flows provided by (used in) operating activities, cash flows provided by (used in) investing activities, and cash flows provided by (used in) financing activities.

-USD $ in millions
+US$ in millions

-Based on: 10-K (filing date: 2018-11-21), 10-K (filing date: 2017-11-22), 10-K (filing date: 2016-11-23), 10-K (filing date: 2015-11-25), 10-K (filing date: 2014-11-19), 10-K (filing date: 2013-11-20).
+Based on: 10-K (filing date: 2019-11-20), 10-K (filing date: 2018-11-21), 10-K (filing date: 2017-11-22), 10-K (filing date: 2016-11-23), 10-K (filing date: 2015-11-25), 10-K (filing date: 2014-11-19).

 |Cash provided by operations||Amount of cash inflow (outflow) from operating activities, excluding discontinued operations.
-Operating activity cash flows include transactions, adjustments, and changes in value not defined as investing or financing activities.||Walt Disney Co.’s cash provided by operations declined from 2016 to 2017 but then increased from 2017 to 2018 exceeding 2016 level.|
+Operating activity cash flows include transactions, adjustments, and changes in value not defined as investing or financing activities.||Walt Disney Co.’s cash provided by operations increased from 2017 to 2018 but then decreased significantly from 2018 to 2019.|

 |Cash used in investing activities||Amount of cash inflow (outflow) of investing activities, excluding discontinued operations.
-Investing activity cash flows include making and collecting loans and acquiring and disposing of debt or equity instruments and property, plant, and equipment and other productive assets.||Walt Disney Co.’s cash used in investing activities increased from 2016 to 2017 but then slightly declined from 2017 to 2018 not reaching 2016 level.|
+Investing activity cash flows include making and collecting loans and acquiring and disposing of debt or equity instruments and property, plant, and equipment and other productive assets.||Walt Disney Co.’s cash used in investing activities decreased from 2017 to 2018 and from 2018 to 2019.|

 |Cash used in financing activities||Amount of cash inflow (outflow) of financing activities, excluding discontinued operations.
 Financing activity cash flows include obtaining resources from owners and providing them with a return on, and a return of, their investment; borrowing money and repaying amounts borrowed, or settling the obligation; and obtaining and paying for other resources obtained from creditors on long-term credit.||Walt Disney Co.’s cash used in financing activities increased from 2017 to 2018 and from 2018 to 2019.|